 64. Employment opportunities within our community are very limited.
-The significant move to homeworking triggered by the Covid epidemic has however improved this situation.
-The has been supported by the installation of fibre-to-the-property (FTTP) broadband throughout the community.
-Home-working can not only improve quality of life, but also decrease travel, and hence carbon footprint (as well as financial cost), for those concerned.
+The significant move to homeworking triggered by the Covid-19 epidemic has however improved this situation.
+This has been supported by the installation of fibre-to-the-property (FTTP) broadband throughout the community.
+Homeworking can improve quality of life and also decrease travel, and hence carbon footprint (as well as financial cost), for those concerned.